All Episodes

 How do you sit in the pews of a guy that says GD America the Sunday after 9-11 and America's chickens have come home to roost?

-Not God bless America, God America, God America.
+Not God bless America.

-CBS handled what black liberation theology is?
+CBS handled what black liberation theology is.

 Did you inform your news audience there?

-Now this is an important question.
+Now, this is an important question.

-All right, back to the Ayres issue.
+All right, back to the Ayers issue.

 So I tell George Stephanopoulos the day before the debate, I feed him the question.